da-luce/ece4760_final_project/webpage/index.md

 ## High-Level Design

 The purpose of this project was to construct a 2-dimensional LiDAR (Light Detection and Ranging) capable of scanning up to approximately 3 meters in distance.
 The high-level design of the project consisted of a few major components: the mechanical structure for mounting and rotating the Time-of-Flight sensor, the software logic for controlling the stepper motor (which rotated the mechanical structure), Arduino code and UART communication for extracting readings from the sensor, and graphics for visualizing measurements.
 Additionally, various hardware mechanisms and software processes were implemented to enhance the user's experience.
-For example, an optical-interrupter was integrated into the hardware design to help calibrate the sensor to ensure precise measurements.
+For example, an optical-interrupter was integrated into the hardware design to help calibrate the sensor.

 ### Time-of-Flight Sensors: Rationale, Background Math, and Project Inspiration